Our Ultimate Summer Grilling GuideAmber Brandt

 - Gas vs. Charcoal?
 While flavor preference, convenience and cost each play a role in which type of grill you own, there are a few other things to consider.
 Studies show gas burns cleaner because charcoal grills emit more carbon monoxide — but many people prefer the smokier taste a charcoal grill provides.
 At the end of the day, it’s up to your pocketbook — and tongue — to decide.

 - Preheat and post-brush.
 Properly prepping your grill before you begin to barbecue is super important.
 By preheating roughly 15-25 minutes before you begin cooking, you’ll make sure to achieve the appropriate temperature, kill any bacteria and burn off remaining particles left from the last use.
 Speaking of which, it’s easiest to remove baked on remnants while the grill is still hot.
-Use a wire brush to scrape before you completely shut the grill down for the day.
+Use a wire brush to scrape before you completely shut the grill down for the day or try this helpful advice from @brunchwithbabs to use some unexpected items from your fridge to clean and prep your grill the natural way.

 - A tisket a tasket.
 Are you a happy herbivore?
 Don’t risk losing one precious spear of summer squash between the slats on your grill rack!
 Pick up a grilling basket to brown and caramelize veggies, fruits or tofu.